Bernice King: Racial justice activism must focus on strategy

 “There are a number of bridge builders out there, I’m one of them, and we are determined to ensure that we do not lose our humanity,” King said.

-Bernice King joined former U.N.
-Ambassador, congressman and Atlanta Mayor Andrew Young and several other panelists in a webinar hosted by the Alliance for Christian Media about the legacy of Dr. C.T.
+Bernice King joined Andrew Young, a former U.N. ambassador, congressman and Atlanta mayor, and several other panelists in a webinar hosted by the Alliance for Christian Media about the legacy of Dr. C.T.
 Vivian, a civil rights strategist and mentor to many more prominent figures of the movement.
 Vivian died last July at the age of 95, hours before the death of Rep. John Lewis, at 80.

 Bernice King’s father had called Vivian “the greatest preacher who ever lived,” a fierce and influential advocate for social justice.
 Panelists also described Vivian’s optimism and humility, and his desire to see the best in other people, even if it was a racist Alabama sheriff who prevented Black people from registering to vote.